devs-group/liquiswiss/README.md

    mocks
     - There are `go generate` commands already in the files so you can simply do `go generate ./...`
 2. You can run all tests with `go test ./...`

-# Production

-Build the application for production:

-Every push or merge to master will trigger an automatic deployment via Gitlab Pipeline